Updated February 2026

 - The maximum rebate for panel upgrades is $1,000 or $2,000, depending on income.

-- Customers must apply for coverage before any work starts in order to qualify.
+- You must apply for coverage before any work starts in order to qualify.

 - Must be upgrading to a 200‑amp or greater panel from a 150, 100, or 60-amp device.